Language: EN

 1.0.2 - Bugfix two

-More time passes, and you want to add a new functionality.
-These functionalities are compatible with the previous version, so you increment the MINOR field.
-Also, by increasing the MINOR, you have to reset PATCH to zero.
+More time passes, and you want to add a new feature.
+This functionality is compatible with the previous version, so I increment the MINOR field.
+Additionally, by incrementing MINOR, I have to reset PATCH to zero.

 1.1.1 - Bugfix